elaforge/karya/doc/overview.md

 - Scales.
 Scales can use custom symbols and can take arguments for per-note pitch variations.
 Scale pitches can depend on signals (e.g. gradually retuning a scale) or on other instruments (e.g. the intonation of one part is defined relative to another).
+A scale can be based on other scales, e.g. a scale that interpolates between two others, or an instrument can have a local scale which is the same as the one in its environment only with certain pitches altered or removed.
 Enharmonics and chromatic and diatonic transposition are supported for scales that employ those concepts.
 You can define your own scales that involve any combination of the above concepts.
 [Scale documentation.](scales.html)

 - Tempo control.
 You can give separate tempos to separate parts